 Spelt flour is fairly easy to substitute cup for cup for wheat flour.
 You can substitute whole spelt flour for whole wheat flour and white (also called unbleached or all purpose) spelt flour for regular or all purpose wheat flour in your favourite recipes.
 The only adjustments you will need to make is to reduce the amount of liquid in your recipe by 25 percent and the mixing or kneading time by half as the gluten in spelt is weaker than wheat and will start to break down from being over kneaded whereas the gluten in wheat flour will get stronger.

-Ancient grains have been gaining popularity, but there are still few cookbooks dedicated to baking with them.
+Spelt and ancient grains have been gaining popularity and there are more and more cookbooks dedicated to baking with them.
 My favourite is one from 2007 called Spelt Healthy! that is tricky to find these days and was written way before anyone in North America cared what spelt was.
 Here is a list of some of the books I own (and have discovered) that inspire me to keep exploring ancient grains:

 - Spelt: Meals, Cakes, Cookies & Breads From the Good Grain